Ayo (song): Background

 "Ayo" was written by Chris Brown and Tyga (real name Michael Stevenson) and the track's producers are Nic Nac (real name Nicholas Balding) and Mark Kragen.
-On November 14, 2014 Tyga announced via Twitter that the lead single from his and Brown's long-awaited Fan of a Fan: The Album would be released in one week.
+On November 14, 2014 Tyga announced via Twitter that the lead single from his and Brown's Fan of a Fan: The Album would be released in one week.
 The single was expected to be "Nothin Like Me" featuring Ty Dolla $ign and produced by DJ Mustard, but the album was delayed and the decision was made to release "Ayo" as the lead single instead.
 During an interview with Power 106 on December 5, 2014 Brown announced a January release for the song and expressed his excitement, stating, “We already got it locked and loaded.
 Nic Nac produced it; it's crazy.
 It's one of them ones.
 We just gonna have fun, man.”
 An early preview of “Ayo” was released on SoundCloud on December 17, 2014 after Brown tweeted, “Who is ready for this CHRIS BROWN/TYGA ALBUM???
 Got a surprise for the fans coming!”.
 Three weeks later, the song officially premiered on iTunes on January 6, 2015.